wdi-red-coral/week_08-day_02-react-components-events/README.md

 ]
 ```

-### Add Click Event

-6. Create a CSS class named `hidden` and class named `show`.
-7. Add `memeStyle` to Meme component state and default the value to `hidden`.
-8. Apply `memeStyle` from state as `className` to `img` tag.
+### Hide/Show Meme

+-  Add state for visible to be false
+-  Use state for hidden to only show meme if state for visible is true.
-9. Add click event to meme title.
+-  Add click event to meme title that toggles the state of visible between true and false
-10. Make click event update state of `memeStyle` to `hidden` or `show`.
+-  Make click event update state of `memeStyle` to `hidden` or `show`.

+### Delete Meme

+-  Add deleteMeme function to App that removes meme by ID
+-  Pass deleteMeme function and meme ID to Meme componenet
+-  Add button with click event to deleteMeme

-### Add Submit Event
+### Add New Meme

-11. Add form and inputs to render
+-  Add form and inputs to render
-12. Add form object to state
+-  Add form object to state
-13. Update inputs `name` attribute to match form object
+-  Update inputs `name` attribute to match form object
-14. Bind inputs `value` to form object property
+-  Bind inputs `value` to form object property
-15. Write `onChange` function to update form object property
+-  Write `onChange` function to update form object property
-16. Write `onSubmit` function to add form object to meme array in state and reset form object to clear form.
+-  Write `onSubmit` function to add form object to meme array in state and reset form object to clear form.